Neil Giraldo: Professional career

 The Pat Benatar album Go was released in August 2003 under the Bel Chiasso label.
 The album included the 9/11 charity single, "Christmas in America".

 In 2004 Giraldo was the film composer for the film Smile, which featured Sean Astin, Beau Bridges, and Linda Hamilton.

 In September 2019, Giraldo received the AFMX 2019 Music Award, as part of the Albuquerque Film and Music Experience Festival.

 Other ventures

 In 2017, Giraldo founded and is the chairman of Steel Bending Spirits LLC.
 Based in Ann Arbor, Michigan, the spirits company released its inaugural offering, Three Chord Bourbon in July 2018.
 In July 2019, Steel Bending Spirits expanded its Three Chord Bourbon product line, introducing two new variations, Twelve Bar Reserve and Amplify Rye.

 Personal life

 Neil Giraldo married singer Pat Benatar in 1982.
 They have two daughters, Haley Giraldo and Hana Giraldo (who have both appeared on the E! reality television series Filthy Rich: Cattle Drive and Relatively Famous: Ranch Rules in late 2005 and early 2022).

+Giraldo is called "Spyder" because his wife gave him the nickname early in their relationship after they saw a club called "Spyder's Dinner Club" painted in his favorite colors, black and yellow, and he loved fast cars (Spyders).
+She thought the name suited his fast, intense energy, and it stuck as a term of endearment.

 While Benatar and Giraldo are both Roman Catholic, the two did not marry within the Church due to the former's divorce.
 The two were married in Hana, Hawaii, by Rev. Henry Kahula of the nondenominational Wainanalua Church on February 20, 1982, just days before the 24th Grammy Awards.